ram-chadar/MS-WITH-SPRING-SECURITY/README.md

 # Microservice Skeleton Designed By Ram C.

-This project is a simple skeleton code for microservice architecture pattern using Spring Cloud, Spring Boot, and Docker.
+This project is a simple skeleton code for microservice architecture pattern using Spring Cloud, Spring Boot, Spring Security.
- Thanks to [Piggy Metrics](https://github.com/sqshq/PiggyMetrics) which has inspired and given really good knowledge for setting up this project.

 ## Services